Development App

 Previewing the App

-While the development app is running, you can view the app by selecting the Preview button, located in the top right corner of the workspace.
+While the development app is running, you can preview it by selecting Preview in the top right corner of the workspace.

 Workspace preview tab

-If you’re running a Dash app, you can also view the app by visiting the development site URL printed in the terminal.
+If you’re working on a Dash app, you can also preview it by visiting the development site URL printed in the terminal.
 This URL is also available as a Visit Development Site link in the App Info Workspace tab.

-With both methods, you’ll see the preview update as you work on your code.
+With both methods, the preview updates as the app owner works on the code.
 The workspace shares your app’s production databases, so you can also update data and preview those changes without needing to redeploy your app.
 (Be careful not to overwrite data in production when you don’t intend to.
 See Services with Workspaces for examples on how to structure your code to avoid overwriting data.)

 Remember to stop the development app when you are done previewing.
 Closing the workspace does not stop the development app.